Raydir27/database_project_car_dealership/README.md

 1. Import the `Tables.sql` script into your chosen DBMS to create the database structure.
 2. (Optional) Add data to populate the tables using `Functions.sql`.
-3. Refer to the `report.pdf` or `report.docx` for detailed information about the project and database functionalities.
+3. Refer to the `report.pdf` for detailed information about the project and database functionalities.

 ### Additional Information